30+ Best Things to Do in Halifax, Nova Scotia

 Art Gallery of Nova Scotia

 If food is the best way to get to know a new place, then surely the next best way is through their art.
 Stop in to the Art Gallery of Nova Scotia on your visit to Halifax and learn more about visual artists with strong ties to Nova Scotia, such as Maud Lewis.
+In fact, her little painted house is now on permanent display in the art gallery along with a large collection of her paintings.

 Test Your Luck at Casino Nova Scotia